 There is no standard terminology and there are no treaties in relation to Geographical Indications.
 There is no overall common basis for protection.

 To the extent the Geographical Indications are protected under local law, the protection varies significantly.

+The topic of Geographical Indications is being discussed as a trade issue in many other fora, and has become a sensitive political issue.
+Individuals and groups with in-depth expertise are currently debating these issues elsewhere.
+Therefore, Work Track 5 should be very cautious about attempting to address this issue.

 In conversations about potential additional categories of strings, Work Track members discussed scope and applicability of law.
 Please see section f.1.2.3 for additional information about this issue.